gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

       * - Library: Integrations (Formerly Provisioning: Automation Integrations)
         - None, Read, Full
         - Determines access to |LibInt|.
         - |LibInt| is where Library Automation created and maintained..
-These include Chef, Puppet, Ansible, Salt, Ansible Tower and vRealize Orchestrator.
+These include Chef, Puppet, Ansible, Ansible Tower and vRealize Orchestrator.
         - This permission is recommended for those responsible for the integration between |morpheus| and integrated automation technologies.
         -
       * - Library: Packages